John Deere House and Shop: John Deere Historic Site

 The John Deere Historic Site in Grand Detour, Illinois is operated by the John Deere Company and has five components.
 Outside of the perimeter, which is surrounded by a white, wooden fence, are 2 acre of prairie restoration.
-Inside of the fenced area is the replica blacksmith shop, the John Deere House and the visitor's center which is a gift shop.
+Inside of the fenced area is the replica blacksmith shop, the John Deere House and the visitor center which is a gift shop.
 Also on the grounds is a building which houses the 1960s archaeological dig site.
 The blacksmith shop is a replica of the original Deere Shop, unearthed during the 1960s dig.
 The shop recreates Deere's shop and includes a demonstration by a modern blacksmith using antique tools of the trade and an open furnace.
-The visitor's center is inside an 1843 home built by a Deere neighbor, it houses a gift shop which has an original Deere family wall clock on display.
+The visitor center is inside an 1843 home built by a Deere neighbor, it houses a gift shop which has an original Deere family wall clock on display.
 The home was originally owned by William Dana.
 The house is furnished with period items as well as the gift shop's merchandise.
 The entire site is operated by John Deere Company employees.

 Part of the John Deere Historic Site is listed on the National Register of Historic Places along with being designated a National Historic Landmark.
 The only contributing property on the National Register listing for the site is the John Deere House.
 The house is also the only "property type" listed on the National Historic Landmarks' online database entry for the site.
-The house obtained National Historic Landmark status on July 19, 1964 and was added to the National Register of Historic Places soon after its inception on October 15, 1966.
+The house obtained National Historic Landmark status on July 19, 1964, and was added to the National Register of Historic Places soon after its inception on October 15, 1966.